Home About us Immigration Permits & Visa's Business Services

-Private Company ((Pty) Limited)
+Private Company (Pty Limited) South Africa

-A Private Company ((Pty) limited) is treated by South African law as a separate legal entity and has to register as a tax payer in its own right.
-A Private Company ((Pty) limited) has a separate life from its owners and is required by the Companies Act No 61 of 1973 to perform rights and duties of its own.
+A Private Company (Pty limited) is treated by South African law as a separate legal entity and has to register as a tax payer in its own right.

-The owners of a Private Company ((Pty) limited) are shareholders.
+The owners of a Private Company (Pty limited) are shareholders.

 A company may not have an interest in a close corporation.